aws-samples/data-enablement-on-aws-examples/understand/data-lineage/spline-demo/README.md

 ![create Glue connection](./docs/create_glue_connection.png)

+* Go to AWS Glue, Connections and then *Create Connection*
+* Choose the *Network* data source
 * For VPC, choose the VPC the Spline Server EC2 instance is deployed into
 * Likewise for Subnet
 * For Security Group, choose the same, self-referencing security group that is associated with the EC2 instance.
+* Give the connection a name and then create the connection

 #### AWS Glue Python Job Example